 Same-sex civil partnerships & marriages in Scotland

-In this web site, the term "SSM" means "same-sex marriage,
+In this web site, the term "SSM" means "same-sex marriage."

-Scotland forms the northern part of the United Kingdom (UK) which consists of England, Northern Ireland, Wales and Scotland.
-Scotland has been granted limited self-government.
-According to Wikipedia:
+Scotland forms the northern part of the United Kingdom (UK) which consists of England, Northern Ireland, Wales and Scotland and many small islands.

 "Certain executive and legislative powers have been devolved to, respectively, the Scottish Government and the Scottish Parliament at Holyrood in Edinburgh."
 1